SpaceMadness/lunar-unity-console/README.md

   <img src="https://cloud.githubusercontent.com/assets/786644/14590014/f9c0d692-04a4-11e6-82b7-ae176dcedab3.png"/>
   - Set the capacity (the maximum number of lines the console can hold).
 It's advised to keep this amount low (the more you have - the more memory it will take).
   - Set the trim amount (how many lines will be removed from the beginning of the log when console overflows).
-  - Choose a gesture from the drop down list or select `None` to disable multi touch gestures (you would still be able to open the console from your scripts).
+  - Choose a gesture from the drop down list or select `None` to completely disable multi touch gestures (you would still be able to open the console from your scripts).

 ### Stack Trace Frames
 Touch the log entry to view its stack trace.